 Pink has associations with love, meaning it can be extremely comforting, peaceful and restful.
 Again, the shade is your choice however pastel pinks are much more soothing and not as overwhelming as some brighter shades such as fuchsia.
 If your child feels pink is too ‘girlie’, pair it with cooler tones of grey to break it up.

 Pastel pink is a lovely, comforting shade of pink and works great for young children.
-It is peaceful and restful which is great for helping little one’s drift off to sleep.
+If you are struggling for ideas on what colour to pick for your kids bedroom, pastel pink is peaceful and restful which is great for helping little ones drift off to sleep.

 As mentioned, bright shades of pink can be a little overwhelming, but they can also look great when paired with other colours.
 Fuchsia works well with shades of grey as well as white or neutrals.
 If your child wants a fuchsia room, consider painting only one feature wall or adding small accents rather than painting the entire room.

 Green is associated with nature and energy.
 It is a calming and restful colour which promotes balance and security.
 The peaceful aura of the colour green makes it a great choice for bedrooms; if you feel green is a little overwhelming you can break it up by only using it on a ‘feature’ wall.

 Sage green is extremely peaceful and represents nature quite

 well due to its associations.
 It promotes serenity and happiness meaning it is